7 Ways to Properly Diagnose and Treat Your Financial Health

 1. What is your income?

-When trying to understand our financial health, the first thing we must do is know exactly what our monthly household income is.
+When trying to understand our financial situation, the first thing we must do is know exactly what our monthly household income is.
 How many people in the household are working?
 Does anybody in the family receive government benefits or a pension?

 Also, for those who are working, are they receiving a set amount each month?
 Do they work on commissions, on tips or any other performance related bonuses?
 What happens to your wage or income if you get sick?